arynh/vote/README.md

 ### Visual Layout

-* [Three panes](https://developer.android.com/training/implementing-navigation/lateral.html) (the swipey android screen things): Local, state, national level political information
+* [Four panes](https://developer.android.com/training/implementing-navigation/lateral.html) (the swipey android screen things): Local, state, national level political information, then polling locations.
 * Perhaps maintain the location input at the top above the pane selector.
 * Cards similar to something like the transit app, or with a shadow, hopefully just make it pretty.

 ### Information

-The panes should go in order of local $\rightarrow$ national to emphasize the importance local politics.
+The panes should go in order of local $\rightarrow$ national to emphasize the importance of local politics.

 #### Local